biswaranjanray/cloud-sf-extension-cap-sample/README.md

 | SAP Hana Service                  | 64standard |          1          |
 | Application Runtime               |            |          3          |

-7. Create SAP Hana Service instance with plan 64standard as described [here](https://help.sap.com/viewer/cc53ad464a57404b8d453bbadbc81ceb/Cloud/en-US/21418824b23a401aa116d9ad42dd5ba6.html)
+7. Create SAP HANA Service instance with plan 64standard as described [here](https://help.sap.com/viewer/cc53ad464a57404b8d453bbadbc81ceb/Cloud/en-US/21418824b23a401aa116d9ad42dd5ba6.html)
-> If there are multiple instances of SAP Hana Service in the space, please modify the  mta.yaml as shown below.
+> If there are multiple instances of SAP HANA Service in the space where you plan to deploy this application, please modify the  mta.yaml as shown below.
 Replace <database_guid> with the id of the databse you would like to bind the application with :
  ```
  # Hana HDI Container
   - name: cloud-cap-xf-sf-db-hdi-container